-With your base budget in mind, you can then shop around for promotions that will boost your bankroll.
+With your base budget in mind, you can then shop around for promotions to boost your bankroll.
 Generally, a 100% match is offered, but you need to factor in the wagering requirements and other terms.

-After reading through the terms and conditions, you can create an account and deposit either the minimum amount or a bit more.
+After reading through the terms and conditions, you can create an account and deposit either the minimum amount or more.
 Always ensure that the short-term benefits balance with the long-term costs.

 Ideal Starting Bankroll

 Most new players want to know what the ideal starting amount should be for proper bankroll management.
 However, there’s no actual answer to this question because opinions vary.
 Remember: you will lose money, so you need to keep a level head about the affordability of your gaming.